encode/django-rest-framework/docs/api-guide/viewsets-routers.md

 The actions provided by the `ModelViewSet` class are `.list()`, `.retrieve()`,  `.create()`, `.update()`, and `.destroy()`.

+#### Example

+Because `ModelViewSet` extends `GenericAPIView`, you'll normally need to provide at least the `queryset` and `serializer_class` attributes.
+For example:

+    class AccountViewSet(viewsets.ModelViewSet):
+        """
+        A simple ViewSet for viewing and editing accounts.
+        """
+        queryset = Account.objects.all()
+        serializer_class = AccountSerializer
+        permission_classes = [IsAccountAdminOrReadOnly]

+Note that you can use any of the standard attributes or method overrides provided by `GenericAPIView`.
+For example, to use a `ViewSet` that dynamically determines the queryset it should operate on, you might do something like this:

+    class AccountViewSet(viewsets.ModelViewSet):
+        """
+        A simple ViewSet for viewing and editing the accounts associated with the user.
+        """
+        serializer_class = AccountSerializer
+        permission_classes = [IsAccountAdminOrReadOnly]

+        def get_queryset(self):
+            return request.user.accounts.all()

+Also note that although this class provides the complete set of create/list/retrieve/update/destroy actions by default, you can restrict the available operations by using the standard permission classes.

 ## ReadOnlyModelViewSet

 The `ReadOnlyModelViewSet` class also inherits from `GenericAPIView`.
 As with `ModelViewSet` it also includes implementations for various actions, but unlike `ModelViewSet` only provides the 'read-only' actions, `.list()` and `.retrieve()`.

+#### Example

+As with `ModelViewSet`, you'll normally need to provide at least the `queryset` and `serializer_class` attributes.
+For example:

+    class AccountViewSet(viewsets.ReadOnlyModelViewSet):
+        """
+        A simple ViewSet for viewing accounts.
+        """
+        queryset = Account.objects.all()
+        serializer_class = AccountSerializer

+Again, as with `ModelViewSet`, you can use any of the standard attributes and method overrides available to `GenericAPIView`.

 # Custom ViewSet base classes